 The volunteers were split into 3 groups: the first group received a 1 billion dose of B. lactis BB-12® once daily, the second group received 10 billion dose of B. lactis BB-12® once daily, and the third group received a placebo.
 The groups were monitored over a period of 4 weeks.
 Results showed that the 1 billion B. lactis BB-12® group revealed the most statistically impressive result, improving defecation frequency from 3 days a week to 4.5 days a week (Eskesen et al. 2015).

 A triple-blind randomized controlled trial was conducted on 60 constipated pregnant women who were randomly put into two groups.
-One group received 300g of yoghurt with 48 billion units of BB-12® and LA-05 probiotic strains added, the other group received a placebo yoghurt.
+One group received 300g of yoghurt with 48 billion units of BB-12® and L. acidophilus LA-05® probiotic strains added, the other group received a placebo yoghurt.
 The participants were monitored for symptoms of constipation.
-The frequency of defecation was increased from 2.1 (0.8) at the start of the study to 8.3 (4.4) in the probiotic yogurt group vs. 2.3 (0.7) at to 8.1 (4.3) in the placebo yogurt group at the end of 4th week.
-The researchers concluded that a probiotic yogurt containing these two strains could can, therefore, play a role in improving the symptoms of constipation in pregnancy (Mirghafourvand M et al, 2016)
+The frequency of defecation was increased from 2.1 (0.8) at the start of the study to 8.3 (4.4) in the probiotic yoghurt group vs. 2.3 (0.7) at to 8.1 (4.3) in the placebo yoghurt group at the end of the 4th week.
+The researchers concluded that a probiotic yoghurt containing these two strains could therefore play a role in improving the symptoms of constipation in pregnancy (Mirghafourvand M et al, 2016).

 Further relevant studies: Kabeerdoss et al. (2011), Kajander et al. 2008), Malpeli et al (2012), Matsumoto et al. (2001), Murakami et al. (2006), Murakami et al. (2006), Pitkala, et al. (2007), Simrén et al. (2010), Søndergaard et al. (2011), Uchida et al. (2005).